Leaked video shows Tucker Carlson musing about ‘pillow fights’ in women’s bathroom

 “Do pillow fights ever break out?”
 Carlson asks, “You don’t have to, you don’t have to … OK.
 Not in the bathroom.
 That’d be more a dorm activity.”

-The host is then seen telling the artists that she is a “good sport” and thanking her for applying his makeup.
+The host is then seen telling the artist that she is a “good sport” and thanking her for applying his makeup.

 The video is just the latest in a string of videos of Carlson leaked to Media Matters for America, the liberal media watchdog, since his exit at Fox News.